 For MillerCoors, the light beer wars are no longer a laughing matter.

-The brewer on Thursday is launching a new campaign for Miller Lite that puts an emphasis on the brand's liquid and heritage.
+The brewer on Thursday launched a new campaign for Miller Lite that puts an emphasis on the brand's liquid and heritage.
 That approach is markedly different from that of Bud Light, which recently returned to a humorous approach with ads starring Seth Rogen and Amy Schumer.

 "We are telling a very simple story about returning the respect back to Miller Lite," said MillerCoors Chief Marketing Officer David Kroll.
 The new ads spell the end of the "bodega" campaign that featured a bilingual storekeeper named Fred and random customers who came into his shop.